MaksimGritcenko/ScandiPWAdocs/content/docs/linux.md

 git clone https://github.com/scandipwa/scandipwa-base.git
 ```

+>Note:
+>
-> **Note**: sometimes, after the repository is cloned, the git chooses the `master` branch as default.
+> sometimes, after the repository is cloned, the git chooses the `master` branch as default.
 This is the legacy (incorrect) default branch in case of `scandipwa-base`.
 Please make sure you are using `2.x-stable`.
 You can do it using following command:

 ```bash
 git status # expected output `On branch 2.x-stable`